Brent Pope (rugby analyst): Playing career

 Brent Pope played for various provincial and New Zealand underage teams before helping Otago to its first ever first division national title in 1991.
-Pope played nearly 100 first class games in New Zealand in a career that spanned nearly 10 years with the Dunedin-based side, during that time he formed potent loose forward trios with the likes of All Blacks Paul Henderson, Mike Brewer, Josh Kronfeld, Arran Pene and Jamie Joseph.
+Pope played nearly 100 first class games in New Zealand in a career that spanned over 10 years with the Dunedin-based side, during that time he formed potent loose forward trios with the likes of All Blacks Paul Henderson, Mike Brewer, Josh Kronfeld, Arran Pene and Jamie Joseph.

-Pope played for the South Island, and was a final All Black trialist, all as part the original 1987 New Zealand Rugby World Cup training squad, he had to withdraw a week before the tournament began due to a serious elbow injury in the final series of All Black trial matches, he was replaced by a young Auckland No 8 by the name of Zinzan Brooke.
-Pope came back after injury in 1987 and was nominated as one of New Zealand's outstanding domestic players of that year, Pope was also named Otago player of the year in 1987/8 and was again shortlisted for the All Blacks tour to Japan at the end of that year only to miss out again when the tour party was trimmed to from 25 to 24 players.
-Pope played in a number of final All Black trials from 1987 to 1992, represented the South Island, New Zealand Schools, Universities, Leinster, Barbarians, New Zealand selection XV, International XV and was a Captain of the Penguins on many European tours.
-Pope also played representative rugby in England and United States' He came to Ireland in 1991 where he played and later coached St Marys, Clontarf F.C. and Leinster A.
+Pope played for the South Island on a number of occasions and was a final All Black trialist, all as part the original 1987 New Zealand Rugby World Cup training squad, he had to withdraw a week before the tournament began due to a serious elbow injury in the final series of All Black trial matches.
+Pope came back after injury in 1987 and was nominated as one of New Zealand's outstanding domestic players of that year, Pope was also named Otago player of the year in 1987/8 and was again shortlisted for the All Blacks tour to Japan at the end of that year only to miss out when the tour party was trimmed due to the cancellation of a tour game.
+Pope played in a number of final All Black trials from 1987 to 1992, represented the South Island, Schools, NZ Universities, Leinster, Barbarians, New Zealand selection XV, International XV and was a Captain of the Penguins on many European tours.
+Pope also played representative county rugby in England and in United States where he was part of the OMBAC national championship winning side.
+He came to Ireland in 1991 where he played and later coached St Marys, Clontarf F.C. and Leinster A.

 Coaching career

-Pope successfully coached both St Marys and Clontarf to 3 separate National Division AIL Rugby titles, 3 All Ireland Floodlit Cups, and 2 Leinster Senior Cups, the first in Clontarf since the 1956) Pope was the first ever Leinster-based Coach to win the AIB League First Division title with St Marys RFC in 1999/2000, he also coached at senior provincial level with Leinster B in 2000, and established the Irish Shamrocks, a touring Irish team to New Zealand for promising Irish club players.
+Pope successfully coached both St Marys and Clontarf to 3 separate National Division AIL Rugby titles, 3 All Ireland Floodlit Cups, and 2 Leinster Senior Cups, the first in Clontarf since the 1956) Pope was the first ever Leinster-based Coach to win the AIB League First Division title with St Marys RFC in 1999/2000, he also coached at senior provincial level with Leinster A in 2000/1, and established the Irish Shamrocks, a touring Irish team to New Zealand for promising Irish club players.

 Rugby Pundit

-Pope featured regularly as a rugby pundit on RTE, with presenter Tom McGurk and George Hook, in the coverage of Six Nations, International and Heineken Cup matches.
+Pope featured regularly as a rugby pundit on RTÉ, with presenter Tom McGurk and George Hook, in the coverage of Six Nations, International tests, and Heineken Cup matches.